 Loaded Potato Skins

-Homemade Potato Skins rank right up there with my favorite appetizer recipes!
-They are delicious and easy to make, and you can add whatever toppings you’d like!
-This recipe is a slight twist on what you’re probably use to seeing.
-Instead of using large russet potatoes, we’re using small red potatoes that are hollowed out and become bite size!
+This recipe is a slight twist on one of my favorite appetizers.
+Instead of using large russet potatoes, we’re using small red potatoes that are hollowed out and bite-sized!
 (Because everything tastes better in miniature form, right?)

 How to Make Potato Skins

-Potato skins are so simple to make and they taste amazing!
-Some restaurants will fry their potato skins, but this recipe bakes the potato skins until crisp.
-With this method the potato skins are way less greasy but still super delicious!
+While most restaurants fry their potato skins, this recipe bakes them until crisp.
+With this method, the potato skins are way less greasy but are still super delicious!

 Potato Skin topping possibilities are endless!
 Here are some of our favorites –